sportstimes/gatsby-template/src/content/2024/scotland-england.md

 tags: ["Scotland", "England"]
 ---

-The eighth game of 6 Nations 2024 tournament, live on BBC Sport.
+The eighth game of 6 Nations 2024 tournament.

+Watch live on:

+🇬🇧 BBC
+🇫🇷 France 2